tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 }
 ```

-At least in memory that is what it will resemble while it is running.
+At least in memory this is what it would resemble while running.
 So just like in algebra, we
 replace the placeholder values with the values we currently need to use.
 It should be noted that
 the order of the arguments passed to the function will determine which parameter they will represent
 inside of the function.
 In programming, these arguments can be many different types, including all of the
 primitive types, and even functions.
 When functions are passed to functions as parameters, they are
 referred to as callbacks.
-You could think of it as leaving a phone number for a function to call and use
+This could be thought of as leaving a phone number for a function to call and use
 when it is time.
 It really is that straight forward, and allows for some great flexibility.
-You could
+We could
 think of doing something like passing a set of plans:

 ```js